1inch/limit-order-protocol-utils/docs/validate-limit-order.md

 `LimitOrderProtocolFacade.simulateCalls()`

-There is the possibility to check limit orders validity.
+There is the possibility to check limit order validity.
-For example: you can check that a limit order is valid by predicates.
+For example, you can check that a limit order is valid by predicates.

 > **Under the hood:**
 > On a `simulateCalls()` call, the contract returns the string like `CALL_RESULTS_01101`